justifiedfalsebeliefs/leftward/README.md

 # leftward
 Make the world more equal

-# leftward
-Make the world more equal

-# leftward
-Make the world more equal

 Development environment setup
 Complete the following before cloning the repo.
 This process is a bit jank and I'm not sure how to do it better.
 For now: